Assess Hyper-V VMs with Azure Migrate Server Assessment

 Wait a few minutes for the Azure Migrate project to deploy.
 You'll be taken to the project page.
 If you don't see the project, you can access it from Servers in the Azure Migrate dashboard.

-- Configure the appliance for the first time, and register it with the Azure Migrate project.
+After creating the appliance, you check that it can connect to Azure Migrate:Server Assessment, configure it for the first time, and register it with the Azure Migrate project.

 Download the VHD